A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Results

 During the fourth outbreak (weeks 90–103), Bayesian point forecasts increased from 22 to 180 cases, with medians closely tracking the means (21 to 180), while reported counts rose from 19 to 165.
 AVEs ranged from 0 to 15 cases and were generally moderate, with small discrepancies (2–4 cases) in weeks 90, 93, 95, and 100 and an exact match in week 99.
-Probabilistically, the Bayesian model outperformed the Poisson benchmark in 6 of 14 weeks, mainly during the mid-outbreak period and early plateau (weeks 93, 95 and 99–102), while the Poisson model achieved slightly higher log scores during weeks with sharper incidence changes (e.g., 91–92, 94, 96-98 and 103) (S-Tables-N and S-Bayesian-D).
-As a visual summary, S-Figures-B display the Bayesian predictive posterior densities for each week alongside the observed data for the four outbreaks during 2022–2023.
+Probabilistically, the Bayesian model outperformed the Poisson benchmark in 6 of 14 weeks, mainly during the mid-outbreak period and early plateau (weeks 93, 95 and 99–102), while the Poisson model achieved slightly higher log scores during weeks with sharper incidence changes (e.g., 91–92, 94, 96-98 and 103) (Supplementary XXIII and VIII).
+As a visual summary, Supplementary XXV displays the Bayesian predictive posterior densities for each week alongside the observed data for the four outbreaks during 2022–2023.
 In addition, Figure \ref{fig: bayesianx=y} shows the Bayesian predictions plotted against the observed counts.